 Most Yorkie Poos love to get the attention involved with cuddling.
 Just being with you while you converse with your friends satisfies some innate need for attention.

-The average Yorkie Poo is a bundle of pent-up energy.
-So, besides mental stimulation, he needs physical exercise.
-Regular walks in the neighborhood will help him dissipate that energy while also providing the mental stimulation a typical Yorkei Poo craves.
+Regular walks in the neighborhood will help him dissipate that energy while also providing the mental stimulation a typical Yorkie Poo craves.

 The Yorkie Poo temperament lends itself to training.
 His intelligence allows him to quickly grasp what’s required and he is likely to revel in the social environment.